When can I get the COVID-19 Vaccine?

 If I place my name on the waitlist am I guaranteed a vaccination?

-Every individual who submits the online request form to be added to the waitlist will be called to schedule a vaccine when they are eligible to receive the vaccine and when vaccine is available to distribute.
+Every individual who submits the online request form to be added to the waitlist will be called to schedule a vaccine when they are eligible to receive the vaccine and when the vaccine is available to distribute.
 Please be patient as it may be several weeks or longer before you are contacted to schedule an appointment.
 We encourage everyone interested in a COVID-19 vaccination to pursue all possible vaccination opportunities outside of Hunterdon Healthcare (i.e. CVS, Walgreens, ShopRite, Rite-Aid, local Health Department, state vaccine mega sites, etc.) in the event that you may be able to obtain the vaccine at an earlier date due to vaccine availability at different sites across the area/state.

 How soon after I sign-up on the waiting list should I expect a call to schedule my vaccination?

 Individuals on the waitlist will be prioritized by New Jersey Department of Health (NJDOH) eligibility requirements.
-Hunterdon Healthcare will schedule vaccination clinics as vaccine is received.
-Individuals from the waitlist meeting the eligibility requirements will be pulled into a list and starting at the top, contacted to schedule an appointment.
+Hunterdon Healthcare will schedule vaccination clinics as the vaccine is received.
+Individuals from the waitlist meeting the eligibility requirements will be pulled into a list and starting at the top contacted to schedule an appointment.
 Once all appointments for that clinic are filled the remaining names will still be on the waitlist, in the same order, until more vaccine is received and a new clinic scheduled.
 This process will be repeated for every clinic moving forward.
-Without knowing in advance how much vaccine we will receive for any one delivery or when we will receive the vaccine we are not able to offer specific time frames for scheduling a vaccination.
+Without knowing in advance how many vaccines we will receive for any one delivery or when we will receive the vaccine we are not able to offer specific time frames for scheduling a vaccination.

 If I sign-up multiple times will it help me get the vaccine faster?

 No. Individuals on the waitlist will be called based on their eligibility, to which they must attest when scheduled, and NOT their position on the list.
-Even if you include your name on the waitlist 10 times you will only be called when you meet the eligibility criteria and when vaccine is available to offer.
+Even if you include your name on the waitlist 10 times you will only be called when you meet the eligibility criteria and when the vaccine is available to offer.
 Signing-up using multiple emails will also not increase your chances or expedite an invitation to schedule an appointment.

 With the increased production of the Pfizer, Moderna, and Johnson & Johnson vaccines we feel confident that we will begin to see more frequent and larger quantities of the vaccine delivered to us.
 Hunterdon Healthcare is prepared to administer up to 2,000 vaccinations a week as soon as that quantity of vaccine is made available to us.